Mystery surronds Pakistani engineer's death while working at Saudi megacity

 The death of Abdul Wali Skandar Khan, a father of two employed by a Chinese company, was reported by UK-based rights group Alqst.
 The incident occurred on December 28, 2023.

-On January 2, 2024, Abdul Aziz, a British-Pakistani citizen, traveled to Saudi Arabia to retrieve his brother's body.
+On January 2, 2024, the deceased man's brother, who is a British-Pakistani citizen, traveled to Saudi Arabia to retrieve Skandar Khan's body.

 Despite assurances from authorities to cooperate with the family regarding the investigation, provide compensation, and share CCTV footage of the incident, none of these commitments have been fulfilled.